tayiorbeii/egghead.io_redux_course_notes/15-Extracting_Presentational_Components_Todo__TodoList.md

 We tell React to use each todo's `id` as the unique `key` for the elements, and we'll use the spread operator to send the `todo` object's `text` and `completed` properties are sent as props to the `Todo` component.

 We need to specify what happens when a `Todo` is clicked.
 Since we want to keep this as a presentational component, instead of dispatching an action, we'll specify a function `onTodoClick()` and pass it `todo.id` so it can decide what needs to happen.
-We will also pass `onTodoClick` as a prop to the `Todo` component.
+We will also pass `onClick` (which calls `onTodoClick()`) as a prop to the `Todo` component.

 ```JavaScript
 const TodoList = ({